wgslr/getting-started/README.md

 <a name="testing"></a>
 ### Testing your installation
-The basic test of your installatin involves:
+The basic test of your installation involves:

 1. [Logging into Onezone](https://onedata.org/docs/doc/getting_started/user_onedata_101.html)
 2. Getting Space support token for your home space